Dictionary » Positive Words » Refine – Meaning, Definition, Synonyms and Antonyms

 Etymology

 The word “refine” comes from the Middle French raffiner, from Old French refiner, based on the Latin prefix re- meaning “again” and finis meaning “end” or “limit.”
-Originally, it referred to removing impurities from something, like metal or sugar, but over time it broadened to include improving or perfecting anything.
+Originally, it referred more literally to removing impurities from substances like metal or sugar.
+Over time, the idea broadened to include improving, perfecting, or “purifying” anything—ideas, writing, methods, and more.

 • Latin: re- (“again”) + finis (“end, limit”)